jacobmohl/beach-weather-station/docs/SERVER.md

 - **Architecture:** Clean Architecture without CRQS, but influences by vertical sliging.

 ## Functional Requirements
-- Receive readings from gateway via authenticated HTTP POST
+- Receive temperature readings from gateway via authenticated HTTP POST
+  - Get the latest temperature reading.
+  - Get the temperature readings for the latest 24 hour, including the higest and the lowest reading.
+  - Get the average temperature readings (average, lowest, highest) pr. day for the latest 30 days.
 - Validate and store readings (device ID, timestamp, value)
 - Prevent duplicate records (idempotency)
 - Endpoints for: